dustinmcbride/tuya-mock/README.md

 Pressing a number key will toggle the state of the corresponding mock switch.

 ### Locking a mock switch
 Pressing shift and the number will lock the switch.
-A locked swith cannot be updated by the api.
+A locked swith cannot be updated by an incoming request.

 ### Help
 Press `?` for the in app help message.